evolmk/mean-stack/README.md

 #### Close an Issue from Commit Message
 The following keywords will close an issue via commit message, include the # of Issue in the message

-close
-closes
-closed
-fix
-fixes
-fixed
-resolve
-resolves
-resolved
+close, closes, closed, fix, fixes, fixed, resolve, resolves, resolved

-ex: updated file, fixes #1
+ex: `updated file, fixes #1`